helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 Tuning of these variables allows a lot of flexibility in how rewards are distributed and periodic updates may be required.

-This proposal does not directly effect gaming and methods for discouraging hotspots to lie about their location or the coverage they provided is needed to supplement this proposal which is meant to encourage healthy growth of the nework by honest hotspots.
-By penalizing density, this proposal encourages hotspots to spread out which may make some anti-gaming methods more affective.
+This proposal does not directly effect gaming and methods for discouraging Hotspots to lie about their location or the coverage they provided is needed to supplement this proposal which is meant to encourage healthy growth of the nework by honest Hotspots.
+By penalizing density, this proposal encourages Hotspots to spread out which may make some anti-gaming methods more affective.

 # Deployment Impact

 This method will need to be deployed along with or soon after Beaconing.
 It assumes an existing reward structure that biases PoC rewards towards receivers vs transmitters.
 One such method is described in [HIP 15](https://github.com/helium/HIP/blob/master/0015-beaconing-rewards.md).
-This deployment will effect all hotspot owners.
-Current hotspot owners will likely see a significant change in earnings (either up or down) based on the new reward methodology.
+This deployment will effect all Hotspot owners.
+Current Hotspot owners will likely see a significant change in earnings (either up or down) based on the new reward methodology.
 It will also require significant documentation update on how proof-of-coverage is performed and rewarded.